Ezekiel 14 – Noah, Daniel, and Job

 iii.
 “They pretend they want to listen to the prophet.
 It is like coming to church with a big Bible under your arm, pretending you want to serve the Lord.”
 (McGee)

 b.
 These men have set up idols in their hearts: God gave Ezekiel supernatural insight into the hearts of these leaders.
-Like the leaders mentioned in Ezekiel 8:10-12 and 8:16, these were idol worshippers.
+Like the leaders mentioned in Ezekiel 8:10-12, 16, these were idol worshippers.
 Their idols were not evident outwardly but in their hearts.
 This secret idolatry made them to stumble into iniquity.

 i.
 “The word of the Lord revealed to him that whatever their outward attitude might be, they were at heart idolaters, and he was charged to declare to them that while idolatry remained in their heart they were necessarily estranged from Jehovah.”
 (Morgan)

 ii.
 “The charge against them is that they have been infected by their Babylonian environment and the attractions of its idolatrous religion.
 Nothing had changed outwardly in their allegiance to the Lord, but they had taken idols into their hearts.”
 (Taylor)

 iii.
 “They were like the people in Isaiah’s day who drew near to God with words but not with their hearts (Isaiah 29:13).
 Jesus said that the Pharisees in His day were guilty of the same sin (Matthew 15:8–9).”
 (Wiersbe)

 iv.
 Ananias and Sapphira (Acts 5) and the rich young ruler (Matthew 19:16-26) are New Testament examples of those who looked spiritual on the outside but had idols in their hearts.
 No wonder John closed his first letter, little children, keep yourselves from idols (1 John 5:21).

 c.
 Should I let Myself be inquired of at all by them?
 Knowing the hidden sin in their lives, God asked Ezekiel an obvious and important question.
 This question, with the assumed answer of “no,” showed that God had no obligation to answer the inquiry of these men who harbored such secret sin.

 i.
 “This verse is important for those who come to Scripture seeking guidance.
 No true direction can be given to those who have erected idols in their hearts.”
 (Alexander)